Reading Intervention Resources

 Evidence-Based Reading Intervention Resources and Review Tools

 This source can be referenced when working to identify the level of evidence found for specific reading intervention programs geared towards elementary students (both for beginning reading and upper elementary reading), students in middle and high school and English Language Learners.
-For all categories, you will be able to find top-rated programs, programs with limited evidence and other programs that were found to have insufficient evidence of effectiveness or had no qualifying studies.
-Further information on the effectiveness of specific reading intervention programs can be found using the link to the Evidence for ESSA site.
+For each grade level, you will be able to find program designs, evidence ratings, grade level specific interventions, subgroups and other features.
+The programs are rated with the required scale of strong, moderate and promising.
+Programs with limited evidence and programs that were found to have insufficient evidence of effectiveness or had no qualifying studies are also listed.

 The What Works Clearinghouse's (WWC's) Find What Works resource allows users to identify interventions, programs, policies and practices that have been shown to have a positive impact on student outcomes.